rnakato/DROMPAplus/docs/content/parse2wig.rst

   $ parse2wig+ --pair -i ChIP.paired.bam -o ChIP --gt genometable.txt

-In ``--pair`` mode, the fragment length of each read pair is calculated automatically. parse2wig+ discards read pairs that are mapped onto different chromosomes or the fragment length is longer than 500bp (in default, specified ``-maxins`` to change).
+In ``--pair`` mode, the fragment length of each read pair is calculated automatically. parse2wig+ discards read pairs that are mapped onto different chromosomes or the fragment length is longer than 500bp (in default, specified ``--maxins`` to change).

 .. note::